rachelgu1/darwin-dcsa.github.io/content/welfare.md

 ## Spiking
-Spiking normally takes place in drinking settings, where drugs or alcohol are added to someone’s drink without their consent (drink spiking) or when a person is directly injected with a drug without their consent (needle spiking). **Symptoms vary** depending on the substance used, but are generally similar to those of excessive alcohol consumption.
+Spiking may takes place in drinking settings, where drugs or alcohol are added to someone’s drink without their consent (drink spiking) or when a person is directly injected with a drug without their consent (needle spiking). **Symptoms vary** depending on the substance used, but are generally similar to those of excessive alcohol consumption.
 If you think you have been spiked:

 -	**Get immediate help** from someone that you trust and go to a safe space.
 Beware that sexual harassment, assault and violence are more likely to take place if you have been spiked (see section above).